-If you need to use Salt clients in a disconnected setup you can configure Push via Salt SSH.
-In this environment, clients are located in a firewall-protected zone called a DMZ.
-For more information about this contact method, see [Client-configuration > Contact-methods-saltssh >].
+If you need to use Salt clients in a disconnected setup, you can configure Push via Salt SSH.
+In this environment, clients are located in a firewall-protected zone called DMZ.
+For more information about Salt SSH contact method, see [ Client-configuration > Contact-methods-saltssh > ].

-If you need to manually configure a Salt client to connect to the Uyuni Server, you can edit the Salt client configuration file with the correct network details.
-For more information about this contact method, see [Client-configuration > Contact-methods-salt-cfgfile >].
+If you need to manually configure a Salt client to connect to the Uyuni Server, edit the Salt client configuration file with the correct network details.
+For more information about Salt minion configuration file contact method, see [ Client-configuration > Contact-methods-salt-cfgfile > ].